RLx2: Training a Sparse Deep Reinforcement Learning Model from Scratch

-Training a sparse DRL model from scratch, if done perfectly, has the potential to significantly reduce computation expenditure and enable efficient implementation on resource-limited devices, and achieves excellent flexibility in model adaptation.
-However, training a sparse network (e.g., 90\% sparsity) from scratch in DRL is challenging due to the non-stationarity in bootstrap training.
-Specifically, in DRL, the learning target is not fixed but evolves in a bootstrap way (i.e., TD target) \cite{tesauro1995temporal}, and the distribution of the training data can also be non-stationary \cite{desai2019evaluating}.
-Moreover, using a sparse network structure means searching in a smaller hypothesis (topology) space, which further reduces the learning target's confidence.
-As a result, improper sparsification can cause irreversible damage to the learning path \cite{igl2020transient}, resulting in poor performance.
-Indeed, it is shown in \cite{sokar2021dynamic} that a direct adoption of a dynamic sparse training framework in DRL, i.e., SET in TD3, can only compress the model by a half ($50\%$ sparsity) without much performance degradation.
-This result indicates the significant performance gap between training from scratch and using knowledge distillation and BC \cite{vischer2021lottery}, and raises the following interesting open question:
+Training a sparse DRL model from scratch, if done perfectly, has the potential to significantly reduce computation expenditure and enable efficient deployment on resource-limited devices, and achieves excellent flexibility in model adaptation.
+However, training an ultra sparse network (e.g., 90\% sparsity) from scratch in DRL is challenging due to the non-stationarity in bootstrap training.
+Specifically, in DRL, the learning target is not fixed but evolves in a bootstrap way \citep{tesauro1995temporal}, and the distribution of the training data can also be non-stationary \citep{desai2019evaluating}.
+Moreover, using a sparse network structure means searching in a smaller hypothesis space, which further reduces the learning target's confidence.
+As a result, improper sparsification can cause irreversible damage to the learning path \citep{igl2020transient}, resulting in poor performance.
+Indeed, recent works \citep{sokar2021dynamic,graesser2022state} show that a direct adoption of a dynamic sparse training (DST) framework in DRL still fails to achieve good compression of the model for different environments uniformly.
+Therefore, the following interesting question remains open: